IBM/cloudpakforintegration-workshop/workshop/exercise-app-connect/README.md

 # Exercise: Use App Connect to sync Salesforce data

-In this lab you will create an App Connect API to push client data from the **IBM Stock Trader Lite** app to Salesforce.
+In this lab you will create an App Connect API to push client data to Salesforce.
 This will occur whenever a user interacts with the API.

 ## Steps